|

 long oblong shape, with obtuse serrations on margins.
 The stem's

-the tips.
-Involucres are hemispherical, and involucral bracts bend
+tips.
+Involucres are hemispherical, and the involucral bracts bend

-back after flower.
+back after the flower.
 Bloom time: September-November. |